thiago-negri/wp-api-cli/README.md

 	- `lib/modules/media.js` handles all commands relating to Media.
 	- `lib/modules/pages.js` handles all commands relating to Pages.
 	- `lib/modules/posts.js` handles all commands relating to Posts, Meta for Posts and Revisions for Posts.
+	- `lib/modules/taxonomies.js` handles all commands relating to Taxonomies.

 If you want to create a new set of commands, drop a file in `lib/modules` and load it in `wp-api-cli.js`.
 *TODO - Create a auto-loading mechanism.*